 Gingerbread latte cake – the popular sweet, spicy festive drink in cake form!

 But my obsession doesn’t end with visiting coffee shops – I buy the syrup and make it at home (which is much kinder on the purse and actually more delicious)

 all the usual flavours you would associate with gingerbread and Christmas!

 Of course, it wouldn’t be a gingerbread latte cake without adding coffee!
 It won’t give you a strong caffeine hit – it’s quite subtle but enhances all the other flavours beautifully.

-Inspired by BBC Good Food, I’ve chosen to finish the cake off with a stunning Biscoff (Lotus) biscuit buttercream.
+Inspired by this recipe from BBC Good Food, I’ve chosen to finish the cake off with a stunning Biscoff (Lotus) biscuit buttercream.
 I could eat this icing with a spoon all by itself!
 It’s SO good.